robertmaynard/Sandbox/README.md

 binary as it has a sufficient number of libraries to expose the problem when placed in a directory path that contains ~130 characters.

+## OSXRttiIssue ##
+Show how setting the default visibility as hidden and than having a base class as public can cause issues when going across library boundaries

 ## PointMergingBenchmark ##
 Showing the most efficient way to merge duplicate point ids, will need